eldoy/mailus/README.md

 To start sending mails to all of your contacts in your list, write this in terminal:

 ```
-mailus test hello test
+mailus hello test test
 ```

-This means "send the test email to the hello list through the test server":
+This means "send the hello campaign to the test list through the test server":

 ```
 mailus <campaign> <list> <server>